csev/dj4e/assn/dj4e_ads2.md

 (3) Adapt the techniques in the `ForumDetailView` into your `AdDetailView` to retrieve the comments to pass into the `templates/ads/ad_detail.html` template through the context.

-(4) Adapt the `templates/ads/ad_detail.html` template to show comments with delete and update icons when a comment belongs to the current logged in user.
+(4) Adapt the `templates/ads/ad_detail.html` template to show comments with a delete icon when a comment belongs to the current logged in user.

 (5) Also add the ability to add a comment to an ad in `ad_detail.html` when the user is logged in by looking